avishshah11/SI-GuidedProject-49371-1652769290/README.md

 # Natural Disasters Intensity Analysis and Classification using Artificial Intelligence

-Model trained using Tensorflow and web-app made using flask.
+Model trained in ibm cloud using Tensorflow and web-app made using flask.

 ## Project screenshots